SpyHunter: Nowhere to Run

-SpyHunter: Nowhere to Run is an action racing video game developed by Terminal Reality and published by Midway Games released for PlayStation 2 and Xbox.
-A version for Microsoft Windows was released in 2009, ported by Steel Monkeys.
+SpyHunter: Nowhere to Run is a 2006 action racing video game developed by Terminal Reality and published by Midway Games for PlayStation 2 and Xbox.
+A version for Microsoft Windows was released in 2009 by Steel Monkeys.
 It is the first (and currently only) installment in the Spy Hunter series to allow the player to play as the character and not only the vehicle.
-Nowhere to Run was intended to be a tie-in to a movie by the same name.
+Nowhere to Run was an orphaned tie-in to an unmade Spy Hunter movie adaptation.
 The film got stuck in development hell and the game was released as a stand-alone.
 The game stars Dwayne Johnson as government agent Alex Decker, who replaces Alec Sects, the "SpyHunter" who was to have been the main character of the movie.

 Plot

 Alex Decker, an agent of the International Espionage Service, is transporting an unknown cargo when he is pursued by NOSTRA agents.
 After escaping the agents, he meets with Karin, another IES agent.
 Alex and Karin engage in a gun fight against NOSTRA agents.
 The shipment Alex was carrying is confiscated by Gomez, the NOSTRA leader.
 Alex's Interceptor performance car is confiscated, and Karin disappears.

 A year later, Alex traces his Interceptor to a freighter offshore.
 With the help of another agent, he downloads codes to recover his car and steal the ship's cargo.
 As Decker escapes the ship, he is pursued by NOSTRA agents.
 After a long and arduous chase, Decker escapes the agents and reaches the IES base safely.
 The base is attacked by the NOSTRA agents, but the IES successfully defend the base.
 The director of the IES is taken hostage, and the IES launches a counterattack on the NOSTRA base.
 Upon rescuing the director, Alex pursues Olaf in a lengthy chase, and eventually meets him upon a NOSTRA train.
 Alex defeats him by throwing him out of the train.
 The damaged train reaches a secret NOSTRA base, where Alex finds and defeats Cyrus and Marduk.

 Decker sneaks onto a NOSTRA plane and tries to fight Gomez, but Gomez escapes.
 Karin and Decker use an Interceptor to fly out of the plane and pursue Gomez.
 The fates of the three characters are not revealed.